allhandsactive/site/donate.md

 <img alt="" border="0" src="https://www.paypal.com/en_US/i/scr/pixel.gif" width="1" height="1" />
 </form>

-## Add to our wishlist
+## All Hands Active wishlist
-Additionally, we have a wish-list that can be found at [wish-list]("https://docs.google.com/spreadsheets/d/11-hJSy9P6lK2bZz6fs8hZr2WjJZGcyNai22qJ6eJq8k/edit#gid=2110100171"), and additional items can be submitted at [submit-to-wishlist]("https://docs.google.com/forms/d/e/1FAIpQLSeGz1hoymTJDEhyTOof_Smwutxoh1JhQ7nkZ8P_UcQWpAOrxg/viewform").
+We have a [wishlist](https://docs.google.com/spreadsheets/d/11-hJSy9P6lK2bZz6fs8hZr2WjJZGcyNai22qJ6eJq8k/edit#gid=2110100171) that we would greatly appreciate donations from, and if you think the space is missing something, [submit a new item to the wishlist](https://docs.google.com/forms/d/e/1FAIpQLSeGz1hoymTJDEhyTOof_Smwutxoh1JhQ7nkZ8P_UcQWpAOrxg/viewform).

 ## About All Hands Active
 AHA!/All Hands Active is Ann Arbor's volunteer-run community-resource makerspace and we need your support!
 Your donation covers expenses, classes, and tools.